Space Cowboy (musician)

-Nicolas Jean-Pierre Dresti (born 5 March 1975), better known by his stage name Space Cowboy, is a French-British singer-songwriter, DJ, and producer.
+Nicolas Jean-Pierre Patrick Dresti (born 5 March 1975), better known by his stage name Space Cowboy, is a French-British singer-songwriter, DJ, and producer.
+He is best known for his collaborations with Lady Gaga.
 Born in France and raised in England, Dresti first recorded in 1992 under the names of Vibes and DJ Apex, releasing breakbeat hardcore tracks.
 He then changed his stage name to Nicky Fabulous and produced a four track extended play, Pussy Galore in 1995.
 He has recorded under various pseudonyms including: DJ Supreme, Kings of Rhythm, Loop Da Loop, and DJ Chrome.
 In 2002, Dresti changed his stage name to Space Cowboy and did a cover of Prince's song, "I Would Die 4 U." In 2003, Space Cowboy debuted his first studio album Across the Sky.
 On 22 June 2005, he released his second full-length album Big City Nights and his third album, Digital Rock, the next year.
 Digital Rock Star, a re-release of Digital Rock, debuted as his fourth studio album on 20 October 2009.

 Early life

 Dresti was born in Nogent-sur-Seine, France and raised in England.
 He started doing his early work while he was in college studying audio engineering.
 After college Dresti went to work in a studio and the senior owner called him Space Cowboy all the time.
-The owner was crazy about Dresti's work and kept him on.
-So that's how the name Space Cowboy came about."